telerik/winforms-docs/scheduler/data-binding/codeless-data-binding.md

 ---
 title: Codeless data binding
-page_title: Codeless data binding | UI for WinForms Documentation
+page_title: Codeless data binding | RadScheduler
-description: Codeless data binding
+description: This tutorial will show you how to bind RadScheduler from the Visual Studio design time surface, by only using the RadScheduler design-time support, and without writing any code.
 slug: winforms/scheduler/data-binding/codeless-data-binding
 tags: codeless,data,binding
 published: True